acrlabs/www/root/posts/2023-12-04-kubecon-recap-part-3.md

     in this configuration, but that gets into subjects of masochism that I don't feel comfortable discussing on this blog.

-[^10]: You'd be shocked--or maybe you wouldn't be--at how many incident re-occur because nobody ever bothered to
+[^10]: You'd be shocked---or maybe you wouldn't be---at how many incident re-occur because nobody ever bothered to
     prioritize the corrective action that would have prevented reoccurrence.

 [^11]: By the way, this isn't something that really gets covered in most technical postmortem reviews, and I kinda think